orangeglo/better-button-test/README.md

 1. Press a non directional button to exit the menu and save your selection.

 > [!NOTE]
-> Note that the menu only opens on GBA, CGB, and SGB systems (color systems)
+> Note that the menu only opens on CGB & AGB (color systems)

 ### Saving Your Theme